-- 1. Optimally, those affected must have both hands free to hold open the eye to ensure an effective wash behind the eyelids.
-This means providing eyewash facilities that are operated by a quick release system and simultaneously drench both eyes. - 2.
-Eyewash facilities at FSU will provide the minimum of a 15-minute water supply at no less than 0.4 gallons per minute. - 3.
-Eyewash facilities should be checked and flushed weekly by the Lab Supervisor, Principle Investigator or designee.
+1. Optimally, those affected must have both hands free to hold open the eye to ensure an effective wash behind the eyelids.
+This means providing eyewash facilities that are operated by a quick release system and simultaneously drench both eyes.

+- 2. Eyewash facilities at FSU will provide the minimum of a 15-minute water supply at no less than 0.4 gallons per minute. - 3.
+Eyewash facilities should be checked and flushed weekly.
 A log documenting flushes is recommended.